nguyenthanhjt/google-data-analytics-professional-certificate-course/7_Data-Analysis-with-R-Programming/module-2_programming-using-RStudio/p4_explore-the-tidyverse/s1_v_more-on-tidyverse.md

 - [x] False

 > Correct: The read_csv() function is a part of the readr package.
 It imports a .CSV file for use in R.

+## **Key Points:**

+- The video introduces the viewer to the tidyverse, a collection of R packages designed for data manipulation, exploration, and visualization.
+- Core packages of tidyverse include ggplot2, dplyr, tidyr, readr, tibble, purrr, stringr, and forcats.
+- These packages streamline various data analysis tasks, such as visualization, data cleaning, data importing, and data manipulation.
+- Each package serves a specific purpose within the data analysis workflow, contributing to making R programming more straightforward and efficient.

+**Definitions:**

+- **Tidyverse:** A collection of R packages with a common design philosophy for data manipulation, exploration, and visualization.
+- **Vignette:** Documentation that serves as a guide to an R package, providing details about the problem the package solves and how its functions can be utilized.